rahul-as-dev/biodata-util/README.md

 	  - restore `react-sortable-hoc` in `package.json` (less preferred).

 2) Case-sensitive import issues (on Linux/macOS filesystem these will fail)
-	- In `src/pages/HomePage.jsx`:
+	- In `src/pages/CreatePage.jsx`:
 	  - `import Sidebar from '../components/Layout/Sidebar'` — actual path is `src/components/Layouts/Sidebar.jsx` (note the plural `Layouts`).
 	  - `import DraggableList from '../components/Common/DraggableList'` — actual path is `src/components/common/DraggableList.jsx` (lowercase `common`).
 	  - `import { generatePdf } from '../utils/pdfGenerator'` — actual file is `src/utils/PDFGenerator.js` (capital `PDFGenerator`).
 Update to `../utils/PDFGenerator`.
 	- Fix these import paths (or rename files) to match exact casing.

 3) Missing/wrong imports and small bugs
-	- `HomePage.jsx` uses React hooks and icons without importing them in some places:
+	- `CreatePage.jsx` uses React hooks and icons without importing them in some places:
-	  - `useState` is used but not imported from React in `HomePage.jsx`.
+	  - `useState` is used but not imported from React in `CreatePage.jsx`.
 	  - `MenuOutlined` is referenced in `FieldEditor` but not imported there — the drag-handle is already provided by `DraggableList`; remove the duplicate `MenuOutlined` usage or import it where necessary.
 	- `DraggableList.jsx` currently uses `react-sortable-hoc` API (`SortableContainer`, `SortableElement`, `SortableHandle`).
 If you migrate to `react-sortablejs`, rewrite the component to use the wrapper's API (or use plain `sortablejs`).